HDAC3: Role in intestinal homeostasis

 Histone deacetylases can be regulated by endogenous factors, dietary components, synthetic inhibitors, and bacteria-derived signals.
 Studies in mice with a specific deletion of HDAC3 in intestinal epithelial cells (IECs) have shown deregulated gene expression in IECs.
 In these deletion-mutant mice, the loss of Paneth cells, impaired IEC function, and changes in the intestinal composition of commensal bacteria were observed.
 These adverse effects did not occur in germ-free mice, indicating that they depend on intestinal microbial colonization.
 However, they are not caused by the presence of an altered microbiota, since normal germ-free mice colonized with the mutant-associated microbiota did not develop the same defects.

 Although the precise mechanisms and signals remain unclear, HDAC3 is known to interact with commensal bacteria–derived signals from the gut microbiota.
 These interactions calibrate epithelial cell responses that are essential for establishing a balanced relationship between the host and its commensal microbes and for maintaining intestinal homeostasis.

+Inhibitors

+RGFP966 is a highly selective HDAC3 inhibitor which is widely used in scientific research.

+The HDAC3 inhibitor imofinostat is being developed for the treatment of colorectal cancer.